 Brattleboro Senior Center schedule

-Upcoming trips include sailing on Kalmar Nyckel, the Tall Ship of Delaware, which will be docked in Provincetown.
-On July 24, experience what life would have been like on board this regal 17th century ship.
+Sail on Kalmar Nyckel, the Tall Ship of Delaware which will be docked in Provincetown.
+On July 24, experience what life would have been like on board this regal 17th Century ship.
 Enjoy a box lunch while aboard.
 The price is only $149 per person.

 The Winnipesaukee Scenic Railroad Train travels from Meredith, N.H., along the Meredith Bay clinging to a shelf dug out over 100 years ago; this trip will chug out of the station on Oct.
 1 and passengers will enjoy a full hot Turkey Dinner with all the fixings.
 After the train ride there will be a stop at Kellerhouse Candies; don't miss this opportunity to see some foliage on the way home for the price of $109.

 If you'd like to leave a comment (or a tip or a question) about this story with the editors, please email us.
 We also welcome letters to the editor for publication; you can do that by filling out our letters form and submitting it to the newsroom.